 Playing as a wide receiver, Golden took a redshirt season.

 Golden was a two-time All-New England and two-time All-Colonial League selection for coach Dan O'Dea at Cheshire Academy.
 Elected a team captain during his senior season, he played defensive back and wide receiver.
 Golden compiled more than 1,400 all-purpose yards and grabbed seven interceptions as a senior, helping the squad to the Colonial League championship and an undefeated record.
 Golden also posted more than 1,500 all-purpose yards as a junior.
 He helped Cheshire Academy win the New England Preparatory School Athletic Council state championship as a junior and senior.
 Golden was ranked the No. 2 overall prospect in Connecticut, according to Rivals.com.
 He also lettered in basketball and track, helping break the school record as a member of the 4x100 relay team.

 Full name is Malik Miles Golden.
 He is the son of Elijah and Diane Boyd, and has one younger brother, Elijah.
-Golden is enrolled in the College of Communications and owned a 3.16 grade-point average entering the spring semester.
-He is interested in working in the media or owning a business upon completion of his football career.
+He is a telecommunications major.
 Born April 27, 1993 in Hartford, Conn.